This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 File a Complaint

 The first step in the process is to file a complaint.
 This is a legal document your lawyer will create that details the incident and how it contributed to your child’s disabilities.
-It names the defendants and notifies them of the suit you are bringing against them.
+It names the defendants and notifies them of your suit against them.

 Many states also require you to submit a signed statement from a medical expert at this point in the process, but California has no such requirement.